Skip to content

 CommandDescription

-wh shape list [--match "glob"] [--component id] [--exclude-components]List all shapes.
-Use --exclude-components to hide component-owned shapes.
+wh shape list [--match "glob"] [--include-retracted] [--component id] [--exclude-components]List shapes.
+Use --include-retracted to show retracted shapes and --exclude-components to hide component-owned shapes.

-wh shape view <name>Show shape details with field definitions
+wh shape view <name> [--include-retracted]Show shape details with field definitions

 wh shape create <name> --fields '<json>' [--description '...']Create a new shape